runtime-verification/before-the-workshop/lola/README.md

 For more on the usage of the tool, check out the [LOLA](https://www.react.uni-saarland.de/tools/lola/) webpage.
 ## Specifications from Case Studies
 ### UAS
+In this specification we validate the output of the navigation part of the sensor fusion in unmanned aerial systems (UAS).
+GPS signal jumps are computed by the Haversine formula (given by stream a).
+It compares the traveled distance, first by using  the velocity values received by the IMU unit, and second by computing the distance as measured by the GPS coordinates.
+All calculations are performed in Lola and compared against a threshold.
+Since the formula expects the latitude and longitude in radians and we receive them in decimal degree, we convert them first.

 ```c
 input  double lat, lon, ug, vg, wg, time_s, time_micros